Pusia pulchella

-Vexillum pulchellum, common name the pretty mitre, is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, also known as the ribbed miters.
+Pusia pulchella, common name the pretty mitre, is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, also known as the ribbed miters.

 Description

 The length of the shell attains 15.6 mm.

 (Original description) The shell is acuminately ovate.
 The spire is somewhat turreted and longitudinally ribbed.
 The ribs are narrow, flat, rather close-set, slightly granulated towards the base and transversely impressly striated.
 The shell is orange yellow, ornamented with a purple band in the interstices between the ribs.
 The columella is five-plaited.

 Distribution

 This species occurs in the Caribbean Sea.